AndrewAkinson/python3-therion-analyzer/README.md

 fixes, entrance tags, co-ordinate system declarations, and others as desired.
 The extracted keywords and data are returned as a pandas dataframe which can be exported to a spreadsheet (see wrapper code).
-Alternatively, the wrapper writes file names, line numbers, and actual lines, directly to terminal output, colorized by default.
+Alternatively, the wrapper can write file names, line numbers, and actual lines, directly to terminal output for easy visual inspection.

 An sample survex data source file tree for the Dow-Prov system is given in the `sample` directory.
 For example, to show the fixed